yasamin-med/SCDA/README.md

   --save_dir <path_of_expanded_dataset>\
   --copy_flag 0
 ```
 put the name of classes of your dataset in "mode" and the expansion ration in "percent_list".
-Remmember to not put any space between inputs seperating with cammas.
+Remmember to not put any space between inputs seperating with cammas. "copy_flag" equal to 1 means if you want to copy the original images in new dataset as well, otherwise your new dataset contains just synthetic images.